mshajid/My-Resume/README.md

 ## Description

-[Provide a more detailed description of your project.
-Explain what it does, its purpose, and any unique features.]

 This Resume built with HTML & CSS only without adding any frameworks.
 Design is inspired by my own Resume which is generated via Canva.

 The Purpose of this Resume is simple and straightfoward that I'm demonstrating you all that my knowledge and expertise on the field but this Resume is totally different than an ordinary resume.